-At the commuter school, of the two variables representing prior actual ability, the GPA has significant associations, at the .01 level, with student performance (however defined) under all tests.
-The other variable, GIA2, does not have significant associations with student performance (however defined) with the exception of the ANOVA and Spearman correlation tests that show significant association (at the .01 level) with student performance defined as "grade."
+At the commuter school, as TABLES 1-8 indicate, of the two variables representing prior actual ability, the GPA has significant associations, at the .01 level, with student performance (however defined) under all tests except the ANOVA test when student performance is defined as "grade."
+The other variable, GIA2, does not have significant associations with student performance (however defined) under all tests with the exception of the Spearman correlation test that shows significant association (at the .05 level) with student performance defined as "grade."

-At the residential school, both the two variables representing prior actual ability, GIA2 and GPA, have significant associations, at the .01 level, with student performance, however defined.
-The only exception is that the significance level is .05 under the ANOVA test when performance is defined as "points."
+At the residential school, as TABLES 1-8 indicate, of the two variables representing prior actual ability, GIA2 has significant associations, at the .01 level, with student performance (however defined) under all tests without exception that the significance level is .05 under the regression test when performance is defined as "grade.".
+The other variable, GPA, also has significant associations with student performance (however defined) under the correlations and regression tests but not under the ANOVA tests.
+These associations are significant at the .01 level except under the regression test when performance is defined as "points" where the significant level is .10.